INSEAD GMAT Score: What Score Do I Need?

 KEY FACT:

-INSEAD’s MBA class incoming in January 2022 had an average GMAT score of 710.
+INSEAD’s MBA class of 2025 had an average legacy GMAT score of 710.

 So, what does all this information mean to us?

 Unless your application is extraordinary in some way, in order to gain acceptance to INSEAD, you need to convince the admissions committee that you can handle the program by scoring in the 70th percentile, or close to it, on both the Quant section and the Verbal section of the GMAT.
-Such scores translate to a total GMAT score of at least 660 to 680.
+Such scores translate to a total GMAT score of at least 660 to 680 on the legacy GMAT.

 Furthermore, 70th-percentile section scores still put you behind the INSEAD applicant pack in GMAT terms.
-So, unless your application stands out in some other way, such as because you have uncommon work experience, you’ll likely want to score higher.
-So, you could aim to match the recent INSEAD entering class average GMAT score of 710.
+So, unless your application stands out in some other way, such as uncommon work experience, you’ll want to score higher.
+So, you could aim to match the class of 2025 average GMAT score of 710.

 Also, if you’re from an overrepresented applicant group or have a deficiency in your application, then scoring 720 or higher on the GMAT to make up for those factors is likely the way to go.

 So, that’s the story on INSEAD MBA GMAT scores.
-Now that you better understand what GMAT score you should have for applying to INSEAD, you could learn how to achieve that score by reading this post on the best way to study for the GMAT.
+You now better understand what GMAT score you should have for applying to INSEAD.
+You can learn how to achieve that score; read this post on the best way to study for the GMAT.

 Leave a Reply